-The surname Bell is very northern in nature being numerous in Northumberland (4,559 individuals in 1881) and Durham (6,746) and also found in big numbers in Yorkshire (6,834); Lancashire (5,039); Cumberland (3,633) and of course across Scotland (12,872).
-In the 1881 Great Britain census, Bell was the second most numerous surname in Cumberland (after Graham); the 5th most numerous in Northumberland, 7th in County Durham; 15th in Westmorland and 49th in Yorkshire but did not make the top fifty names in Lancashire.
+The surname Bell is very northern in nature being numerous in Northumberland (4,559 individuals in the 1881 census) and Durham (6,746) and also found in big numbers in Yorkshire (6,834); Lancashire (5,039); Cumberland (3,633) and of course across Scotland (12,872).
+In the 1881 Great Britain census, Bell was the second most numerous surname in Cumberland (after Graham); the 5th most numerous in Northumberland; 7th in County Durham; 15th in Westmorland and 49th in Yorkshire but did not make the top fifty names in Lancashire.

 As a surname derived from a first name Bell could be a pet form of Isabel and this was probably the case of Osbertus filius Bell recorded in Yorkshire in 1297.
 A Hugo Bel, recorded in Hampshire in 1148 is thought to have a descriptive nickname taken from the Old French ‘Belle’, meaning ‘beautiful’, ‘fair’ or ‘handsome’ but Seaman Belle of London in 1181 and Serlo Belle of Yorkshire in 1190 are thought to derive their names from the occupation of bellringing.
 This meaning has also given rise to the surnames Bellars, Bellers and Bellringer.

 Some early Bells took their name from their place of residence, and this was almost certainly the case of Robert de la Belle of Staffordshire in 1222 and London’s John atte Belle in 1332.
 These Bells or one of their earlier ancestors lived near a church or town bell, or perhaps near the sign of a bell.
-The surname Bellas is similar, deriving from Bell-Hus, someone who lived near a Bell House though some family history sources associate this with Belasis.
+The surname Bellas is similar, deriving from Bell-Hus, someone who lived near a Bell House.

-Bell-like names deriving from places include Bellingham, from the village in Northumberland and Bellerby from the village in North Yorkshire.
-Today the Bells, Bels, Belles, atte Belles and De la Belles of old are now all called Bell, making it difficult to know the exact origin of each individual.
+Bell-like names deriving from places include Bellingham (see below), from the village in Northumberland and Bellerby from the village in North Yorkshire.
+Today the Bells, Bels, Belles, atte Belles and De la Belles of old, if they became surnames at all, are now all very likely called Bell, making it difficult to know the exact origin of each individual.
 Whatever its root or roots the surname Bell is undoubtedly primarily a northern one.